angular/angular/aio/content/guide/glossary.md

 ## ngcc

 Angular compatibility compiler.
-If you build your app using [Ivy](#ivy), but it depends on libraries have not been compiled with Ivy, the CLI uses `ngcc` to automatically update the dependent libraries to use Ivy.
+If you build your app using [Ivy](#ivy), but it depends on libraries that have not been compiled with Ivy, the CLI uses `ngcc` to automatically update the dependent libraries to use Ivy.

 {@a ngmodule}